-BC Utilities Commission (BCUC): The BC Utilities Commission directed adoption of the Mandatory Reliability Standards Regulation (MRS) to ensure British Columbia's electric transmission system remains Uncontrolled when printed.
-Controlled copy is on the NRM HS e-site.

-capable of meeting customer needs and that of a much larger interconnected grid.
+BC Utilities Commission (BCUC): The BC Utilities Commission directed adoption of the Mandatory Reliability Standards Regulation (MRS) to ensure British Columbia's electric transmission system remains capable of meeting customer needs and that of a much larger interconnected grid.
 Due to the McMahon Co-Generation facility these standards require that NRM review and update the emergency plan annually.